 Select "L" for CB11 if the noncredit course does not qualify for CDCP enhanced funding.
 If you select "L" then you should select one of the codes "B," "D," "E," "F," "G," or "H" for CB22, depending on the purpose of the course.
 Note that if the course does not satisfy one of the CB22 classifications "A" through "J" then the course is not suitable for noncredit and should be developed as a credit course only.
-An example of a course not suitable for noncredit would be a public-safety recertification course, because students in such a course would have already completed advanced training before enrolling in the recertification course.
-The CCCCO has explicitly outlawed this category of courses for noncredit.
+An example of a course not suitable for noncredit would be a public-safety recertification course, because students in such a course would have already completed advanced training elsewhere.